dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T67: A rigged system favors the wealthy over fair markets.
+### T67: A market dominated by the wealthy and powerful is not genuinely free.

 |Support|
 |---|